Format cell as a checkbox (TRUE, FALSE)

 Offer a format that displays the boolean value of a cell as a checked box if TRUE, unchecked box if FALSE, grayed box if text or other nonbool.

 Bonus: Toggle value OnClick would be intuitive.

 Lots of uses for this.
 Current options are awkward for users.
 Yes/No dropdown is not as good as a checkbox for touch/mobile.

 Thanks for the idea!
 We think formatting cells as a checkbox is an interesting suggestion, but we won’t be able to address it in the near future.
-We may re-open voting if our plans change.
+We’ll continue tracking votes for it.